 After I cut the iron-on, I weeded out the excess pieces.
 If you don’t have a hook weeding tool yet, drop everything and get one right now (seriously, go do it!
 I’ll wait!).
 It’s my most favorite Cricut hand tool, and I use it for EVERYTHING!
 That little hook on the end makes weeding excess vinyl a breeze, and it grabs even the teensiest little pieces!

 If you have visited our blog before, you probably already have heard about my love for the Cricut EasyPress, the incredible easy-to-use game-changing machine that made me fall in love with iron-on in the first place.
-Seriously, I’ve written seventeen posts in the past few months that all gush about how awesome the EasyPress is!
+Seriously, I’ve written a TON posts in the past few months that all gush about how awesome the EasyPress is!
 BUT, today, I have even MORE exciting news!

 Cricut is releasing an ALL-NEW EasyPress 2 that has even BETTER features than the original! cue squealing noises